Jeff Wechsler concentrates his practice in the areas of water, environmental, natural resources, public utility regulation, and complex litigation.

-In the area of water law, Mr. Wechsler has litigated cases and negotiated agreements involving surface and groundwater throughout the West.
-He regularly represents public and private clients in litigation before state and federal courts, in stream adjudication suits, and before the New Mexico State Engineer.
+In the area of water law, Mr. Wechsler has litigated cases, worked on projects, and negotiated agreements involving surface and groundwater throughout the West.
+He regularly represents private and public clients in litigation before state and federal courts, in stream adjudication suits, and before the New Mexico State Engineer.
 Mr. Wechsler has continuously represented states before the United States Supreme Court in interstate water litigation since 2002.
-He is currently counsel for the State of Montana in Montana v.
-Wyoming, No. 137 Original, and for the State of New Mexico in Texas v.
-New Mexico, No. 141 Original.
 He successfully represented the State of Kansas in Kansas v.
 Colorado, No. 105 Original, and Kansas v.
-Nebraska, No. 126 Original.
-He has worked extensively with experts in the areas of groundwater and surface water hydrology, and regularly advises clients on the sale, lease, transfer, and permitting of water rights.
+Nebraska, No. 126 Original, and the State of Montana in Montana v.
+Wyoming, No. 137 Original.
+He currently represents the State of New Mexico in a dispute before the River Master in Texas v.
+New Mexico, No. 65 Original, and advises the New Mexico State Engineer in Texas v.
+New Mexico, No. 141 Original.
+Mr. Wechsler has worked extensively with experts in the areas of groundwater and surface water hydrology, and regularly advises clients on the sale, lease, transfer, and permitting of water rights.
 Representative water clients include states, municipalities, ranchers, energy companies, developers, utilities, private industry, and farmers.

-In the area of environmental law, Mr. Wechsler advises clients on the impact of applicable laws and assists them with litigation, permit applications, and agency negotiations.
-Mr. Wechsler has represented clients in the litigation and resolution of environmental matters in the areas of water quality, air quality, solid waste, hazardous waste and NEPA.
+In the area of environmental law, Mr. Wechsler assists clients with litigation, permit applications, and agency negotiations, and advises them on the impact of applicable laws.
+Mr. Wechsler has represented clients in the litigation and resolution of environmental matters in the areas of water quality, air quality, solid waste, hazardous waste, toxic torts, and NEPA.
 He also has experience with the Endangered Species Act, CERCLA, and the defense of environmental contamination claims.
 Mr. Wechsler has represented clients before the New Mexico Environment Department, the Environmental Improvement Board, the Water Quality Control Commission and state and federal courts.
-Representative environmental clients include many of the leading energy companies operating in New Mexico, water and electric utilities, national laboratories, and municipalities.
+He has also represented clients in matters involving federal agencies, including the United States Bureau of Land Management, the United States Bureau of Reclamation, the Environmental Protection Agency, the United States Corps of Engineers, the United States Fish and Wildlife Service, and the United States Forest Service.
+Representative environmental clients include many of the leading energy companies operating in New Mexico, water and electric utilities, national laboratories, state agencies, and municipalities.

 University of Utah School of Law